yurake/k8s-3tier-webapp/README.md

 # k8s-3tier-webapp

 ## About
 Sample web application based on k8s.
-Use some docker images below:
-* websphere-liberty:19.0.0.6-webProfile8
-* memcached:1.5
-* mysql:8.0
-* rabbitmq:3.7.7-management
-* openjdk:8-alpine
-* nginx:1.17.4
-* jenkins/jenkins:lts
+Focus on connecting components, setting k8s resources, and aiming to microservices.
+The k8s-3tier-webapp service is for PoC, not production ready.

 | Tier | Name | Description |
 |:-:|:-:|:-:|